 I am Andreana Drencheva.
 Most people call me Addy.
-This is my home on the web.
+This is my (mostly neglected) home on the web.
 Welcome.

 I work as a Lecturer in Entrepreneurship at the University of Sheffield, where I aim to help individuals and organisations to create positive social change on a small or large scale.
 This includes three areas of work: research, learning and development, and collaboration.

 My research is focused on entrepreneurship as a social process and its foundations in human action.
 My research investigates why and how individuals and communities engage in (social) entrepreneurship within their local context and with what intended and unintended impact.

 Some of the questions that have previously occupied my attention are:

 - How do social entrepreneurs seek feedback when creating and leading new organisations?

 - Whom do social entrepreneurs ask for feedback and why?

 - How do social entrepreneurs subjectively evaluate their careers?

 - How do social enterprises navigate not only dual but multiple demands?